hsam-2021/deepfake-detection/README.md

 The prediction pipeline will give the predictionby first splitting the videos into frames, then do prediction and show real or fake as output.

 ## Experiments
-To make better deepfakes we used DeepFaceLab XSEG masking techniques and SEAHD merging techniques and train for 20K iterations got following results.
+To make better deepfakes I used DeepFaceLab XSEG masking techniques and SEAHD merging techniques and train for 20K iterations got following results.

 ### XSEG masking